GoogleCloudDataproc/hive-bigquery-connector/README-template.md

 improves overall performance.

-Many built-in Hive UDFs and operators (e.g. `AND`, `OR`, `ABS`, `TRIM`, `BETWEEN`...) are identical in BigQuery, so the connector passes those as-is to BigQuery.
+Many built-in Hive UDFs and operators (e.g. `AND`, `OR`, `ABS`, `TRIM`, `BETWEEN`...) are identical in BigQuery, so the connector pushes those as-is to BigQuery.

 However, some Hive UDFs and operators are different in BigQuery.
 So the connector automatically converts those to the equivalent functions in BigQuery.
 Below is the list of UDFs and operators that